 Asthma and Allergy Foundation of America (AAFA)

 AAFA offers a course in Managing Food Allergies in Schools.
 The course is presented in Powerpoint slides.
 This seems good especially if you need to instruct staff and develop policies for handling food allergies.
 They also offer videos from past webinars.
-Past topics include anaphylaxis, managing food allergies in school, asthma and food allergies, nutrition, baking and without allergens.
+Past topics include anaphylaxis, managing food allergies in school, asthma and food allergies, nutrition, and baking without allergens.

 Allergy Conscious Marketing